matteranalytics/matter-analytics-webpage/README.md

 1. Terminate the development server if it is running.

-2. Choose an icon set from [fontsource](https://fontsource.org/), such as [Open Sans](https://fontsource.org/fonts/open-sans).
+2. Select an icon set from [Iconify Design](https://icon-sets.iconify.design/), such as [Material Symbols](https://icon-sets.iconify.design/material-symbols/).

-3. Execute the installation script at the root of the repository (note that the official instructions use the `yarn` package manager, which is not advised here):
+3. The URL should resemble `icon-sets.iconify.design/material-symbols/`, with the last part, in this case `material-symbols`, identifying the icon set.
+Run the installation script at the root of the repository:

     ```bash
-    npm install @fontsource/open-sans
+    npm install @iconify-icons/material-symbols --save-dev
     ```

-    After running this script, you will see the changes in the `package.json` file.
+    After executing this script, the `devDependencies` in the `package.json` file will be updated.

-4. Modify `src/custom/fonts.css` in two locations to resemble the following code:

-    ```css
+4. Restart the development server to observe the replacement of the default IonIcon phone with a new Material Design phone in the Sidebar.
+Open the `src/custom/icons.js` file in VSCode.

+5. On the Iconify site, locate the desired icon, such as [phone-android-outline](https://icon-sets.iconify.design/material-symbols/phone-android-outline/).
+Near the icon, in the first input, there will be text like `material-symbols:phone-android-outline`.
+Copy this text.

+6. In the `src/custom/icons.js` file, edit the line and verify the changes in the browser:

+    ```javascript
+    ...
-    import "@fontsource/open-sans";
+    import phone from "@iconify-icons/ion/phone-portrait-outline.js";

-    :root {
-      --ff-custom: "Open Sans";
-    }
+    ...
     ```

-5. Uninstall the previous font family:
+     The result should look like (replacing `:` with `/`):

+    ```javascript
+    ...
+    import phone from "@iconify-icons/material-symbols/phone-android-outline.js";
+    ...
+    ```

+7. If all icons in the `src/custom/icons.js` file have been replaced and you no longer use IonIcons, uninstall the icon set:

     ```bash
-    npm uninstall @fontsource/inter
+    npm uninstall @iconify-icons/ion
     ```

-    Once again, you will see the changes reflected in the `package.json` file.
+    Once again, you will see the changes reflected in the `devDependencies` of the `package.json` file.

-6. Finally restart the development server to view the updated font on your website.

 ## Troubleshooting